batiste/sprite.js/doc/source/api.rst

 The redrawCallback is called whenever a part of the surface needs to be updated.
 The absolute position on the surface is provided for you as an argument to redrawCallback so you may determine what to draw on this layer.
 The layer object has a width and height (layer.w, layer.h).

-.. js:class:: sjs.ScrollingSurface(scene, w, h, redrawCallback)
+.. js:class:: sjs.SrollingSurface(scene, w, h, redrawCallback)

     :param Scene scene: The scene that will hold the surface.
     :param number w: The width of the surface.